 In a cultural hub like Los Angeles, students have the ability to venture off-campus and enjoy food, art, nature and culture.
 Students often take public transportation to local beaches or use ride-share services to explore what the city has to offer- from outdoor concerts to live show tapings.
 Los Angeles’ robust entertainment industry offers a range of commercial dance opportunities for which students can audition.
 Students can also take classes at nearby Hollywood dance studios.
 The concert scene is just as vibrant in Los Angeles.
 Local and international dance companies perform at nearby venues, giving students even more opportunities to experience professional dance firsthand.

 USC Kaufman offers a multitude of leadership opportunities.
-BFA dance majors can represent their class in the Student Advisory Board.
-They also can serve as student ambassadors or participate in the SC Choreographic Collective.
-We asked three students about their leadership roles here at USC Kaufman.
+BFA dance majors can represent their class in the Student Advisory Board, teach young students in the community, work with administration, or facilitate their own senior project.
+We asked a few students about their leadership roles here at USC Kaufman.

 The USC Glorya Kaufman School of Dance offers students a multitude of job opportunities that complement our busy schedules and varied interests.
 On-campus jobs are a great way to build a resume and make some money while in school.
 USC Kaufman often hires students with Work Study (determined by financial aid), as well as students who are studying dance.